 Scallion Pancakes (蔥油餅), just like how you would find them on the bustling streets of Taipei.
 Crispy, flaky, and chewy at the same time.
 One of life’s greatest joys.

 Another version popular in Taiwan and Shandong is the Flaky Scallion Pancake, also known as 蔥抓餅 (Cong Zhua Bing).
 This one also has many different methods; mine involves cutting the dough into pasta-like strands, then stacking each strand on top of one another to form a new pancake.
-It yields the flakiest scallion pancakes because you are essentially pre-separating and pre-forming the layers.
+It yields super flaky scallion pancakes because you are essentially pre-separating and pre-forming the layers.
 I have a detailed guide here.